kdroidFilter/ComposeNativeTray/README.md

 )
 ```

-In this example, `getTrayWindowPosition` is used to determine the ideal position for the window based on the system tray's location.
-This helps in creating a seamless and user-friendly experience when displaying windows near the tray icon.
+In this example, `getTrayWindowPosition` determines the optimal position for the window based on the exact location of the tray icon.
+The window will be centered horizontally on the icon and positioned vertically based on whether the tray is at the top or bottom of the screen, creating a seamless and user-friendly experience.

 ## 📸 Screenshots